 As you investigate waterproofing your crawl space, you’ll need professional help.
 This is a safety measure to ensure you do not have underlying issues that need to be addressed before you seal your crawl space.

 With an expert on the job, they’ll likely start with your crawl space vents.
 Many older properties with crawl spaces in Denver, CO, have crawl space vents because they were believed to prevent issues with dampness.
 These days, we know better, but that doesn’t remove the vents that are already in place.
 While removing these vents is an option, it is far more cost-effective to simply install durable vent covers.
-Good vent covers will keep out water, pests, and debris, making your crawl space far drier and cleaner in the long run.
+Good vent covers will keep out water and debris, making your crawl space less hospitable for pests, as well as far drier and cleaner in the long run.

 Once your vents have been covered, a professional will generally insulate your crawl space.
 Foam insulation comes in a rigid form for the walls and as mats for the floor.
 It’s durable and waterproof, making it perfect for your crawl space.
 It is also easy to cut to size and has a very simple installation process.
 When that’s matched with a perimeter drainage system, any water that seeps through your walls will trickle down into the drains and be whisked away to the sump pump for effective removal.